QasimQureshi/laddu-netlify/site/content/_index.md

       own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
 values:
-  heading: How Laddu Events Works
+  heading: How Laddu Events Work
   text: >-
     Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
 We